BALKANISATION OF EUROPE?

 Read more about our commentary series on the Balkans and the challenges of democratic transformation HERE.

 [i] Bogoljub Šijaković, A Critique of Balcanistic Discourse.
-Contribution ti the Phenomenology of Balkan “Otherness“, Serbian Literary Company, Toronto, 2004, p.
+Contribution to the Phenomenology of Balkan “Otherness,” Serbian Literary Company, Toronto, 2004, p.
 93.

 [ii] Maria Todorova, Imagining the Balkans, Oxford University Press, Oxford [et al.] 2009, p.
 15.

 [iii] Mary Douglas, Purity and Danger.
-An analisis of concept of pollution and taboo, Routledge, London/New York 2002, p.
+An Analysis of the Concept of Pollution and Taboo, Routledge, London/New York 2002, p.
 164.

 [vii] Vesna Goldsworthy, Inventing Ruritania.
 The Imperialism of the Imagination, Yale University Press, New Haven/London 1998, p.
 5.